ten7/contractor.ten7.com/_pages/04_developer_questions.md

 ---
 layout: page
-title:  Developer Specific Questions
+title:  Developer Specific
 permalink: /developer.html
-opener: Opener Text
+opener: Chapter 4 of 4
 ---

 - **Where does the code live?**